skonfig/extra/type/__ssrq_uwsgi_app/man.rst

-   force the specified modifier2 when using HTTP protocol. http-socket bind to the specified UNIX/TCP socket using HTTP protocol. max-requests
+   force the specified modifier2 when using HTTP protocol. http-socket bind to the specified UNIX/TCP socket using HTTP protocol. http-to forward requests to the specified node.

+   Can be used multiple times for load balancing. http-to-https add an HTTP router/server on the specified address and redirect all of the requests to HTTPS. max-requests
    Respawn a process after it has served a number of requests. module